-The Company was taxed as a regular corporation (a "C corporation") under subchapter C of the Internal Revenue Code of 1986, as amended, for its 2019 taxable year.
 The Company uses the liability method of accounting for income taxes.
 Deferred tax assets and liabilities are recorded for tax loss carryforwards and temporary differences between the tax basis of assets and liabilities and their reported amounts in the financial statements, using statutory tax rates in effect for the year in which the temporary differences are expected to reverse.
 A valuation allowance is provided against deferred tax assets when it is more likely than not that some portion or all of the deferred tax assets will not be realized.

-The Company did not meet the qualifications of a RIC for the 2019 tax year and will be taxed as a corporation under Subchapter C of the Internal Revenue Code of 1986 (the "Code").
-The failure to qualify as a RIC, however, should not impact the 2019 tax year as the Company had net operating losses and no realized gains in the tax year.
+The Company did not meet the qualifications of a RIC for the 2020 tax year and will be taxed as a corporation under Subchapter C of the Internal Revenue Code of 1986 (the "Code").
+The failure to qualify as a RIC, however, did not impact the 2020 tax year as the Company had net operating losses and no realized gains in the tax year.
 Further, the Company has net operating losses and capital losses from prior years it can carry forward to offset taxable income.

-The Company does not expect to meet the qualifications of a RIC for the 2020 tax year and is likely to be taxed as a corporation under Subchapter C of the Code.
-However, in the event that the Company does meet the qualifications of a RIC for the 2020 tax year, it may not be in the best interests of the Company's stockholders to elect to be taxed as a RIC for the 2020 tax year due to the net operating losses and capital loss carryforwards the Company currently has.
+The Company does not expect to meet the qualifications of a RIC for the 2021 tax year and is likely to be taxed as a corporation under Subchapter C of the Code.
+However, in the event that the Company does meet the qualifications of a RIC for the 2021 tax year, it may not be in the best interests of the Company's stockholders to elect to be taxed as a RIC for the 2021 tax year due to the net operating losses and capital loss carryforwards the Company currently has.
 Management will make a determination that is in the best interests of the Company and its stockholders.

-In order to qualify as a RIC, among other things, BDCs are required to distribute to its stockholders on a timely basis at least 90% of investment company taxable income, as defined by the Code, for each year.
-So long as BDCs achieve its status as a RIC, it generally will not pay corporate-level U.S. federal and state income taxes on any ordinary income or capital gains that it distributes at least annually to its stockholders as dividends.
-Rather, any tax liability related to income earned by a BDC will represent obligations of the BDC's investors and will not be reflected in the financial statements of the BDC.
-While the Company doesn't expect to meet the qualifications of a RIC until such time as certain strategic alternatives are achieved, it can still declare a dividend even though it is not required to do so.
+In order to qualify as a RIC, among other things, the Company is required to distribute to its stockholders on a timely basis at least 90% of investment company taxable income, as defined by the Code, for each year.
+If the Company achieves its status as a RIC, it generally will not pay corporate-level U.S. federal and state income taxes on any ordinary income or capital gains that it distributes at least annually to its stockholders as dividends.
+Rather, any tax liability related to income earned by the Company will represent obligations of the Company's investors and will not be reflected in the financial statements of the Company.